BoldGrid/boldgrid-backup/readme.txt

 * Update:      Update protection is now valid for 1 hour after a full backup from the WordPress Updates or Plugins page.
 * Bug fix:     Set a default backup directory if path in settings is not valid.
 Remove filters before fixing home and siteurl on restore.
 * Bug fix:     Some HTML was caught in translations.
+* Bug fix:     Duplicate emails were sent when a backup was complete, fixed.

 = 1.6.5 =